guerindylan555-boop/MVPvintedboost/README.md

 #### Access control & visibility
 - Global auth gating is implemented in `middleware.ts` (cookie‑based), not in `layout.js`, to avoid redirect loops behind proxies.
 - Public routes: `/login`, `/api/*`, `/studio`, Next assets (`/_next/*`, `favicon*`, `/assets/*`).
 All other pages (including `/`) require a session and will redirect to `/login`.
 - Studio admin‑only UI: bulk upload controls and the raw sources list are only visible to admins (`user.isAdmin === true`).
+Non-admins do not see the Pose tab.
 - Random generation uses admin‑uploaded sources for everyone; non‑admins benefit without seeing the sources or having any edit/delete access.

 ### Frontend environment variables (including auth)